WELCOME to OZTREASURE

 [Allan Robinson, was one of my instructors in the UEC 'Underwater Explorers Club of Western Australia'.
 Allan was also my friend, dive mentor and the man who rescued me while diving on the treasure of the 1656 VOC Shipwreck 'The Gilt Dragon']

-RIGHT: Allan Robinson, the man who risked his life to save mine, shown here in Perth (1960s), Western Australia, with what today is worth millions of dollars worth of Gilt Dragon shipwreck coins, returned to him after his treasure was wrongly confiscated by the CIB (Criminal Investigation Bureau) From then on, Allan was persecuted by powerful individuals in high places.
+RIGHT: Allan Robinson, the man who risked his life to save mine, is depicted here in Perth during the 1960s, Western Australia, holding what is now valued at millions of dollars in Gilt Dragon shipwreck coins.
+These were returned to him after being wrongfully seized by the CIB (Criminal Investigation Bureau).
+Subsequently, Allan faced persecution from influential figures in high positions.
 Read the full story:

 'Gilt Dragon - A Fair Fight? |